Raynaud's Awareness

 Treatments for Raynaud’s may include:

-Calcium channel blockers: These medications help dilate (enlarge) the blood vessels, thereby increasing circulation to the extremities.
+Calcium channel blockers: These medications help dilate (enlarge) the blood vessels (also called vasodilators) thereby increasing circulation to the extremities.
 Examples: nifedipine and diltiazem.
+Most experts consider these the most important drugs to try before considering those below.

-Vasodilators: These medications relax the walls of the blood vessels.
-Examples: Viagra (sildenafil), cozaar, sarafem.
+Other vasodilators: These medications relax the walls of the blood vessels.
+Examples: Viagra (sildenafil), Cozaar (losartan), Prozac (fluoxetine), and nitroglycerin.

 Surgical intervention: In very rare cases where the blood flow has been completely blocked, gangrene may be a serious issue.
 Partial amputation to remove the affected and damaged tissue may be the only option.

-If you are considering trying an alternative treatment option, it is imperative that you speak with your doctor first.
+If you are considering trying an alternative treatment option, you must speak with your doctor first.
 Only your physician will know of any potential drug interactions or side effects of these alternative therapies.

 Outlook

-While Raynaud’s is rarely life threatening, if the symptoms are not addressed, complications can develop.
-Working together with your physician to find the right treatment plan specific to your needs, is the best course of action.
-Sometimes Raynaud’s improves or symptoms simply disappear.
+While Raynaud’s is rarely life-threatening, complications can develop without addressing the symptoms.
+Working with your physician to find the right treatment plan specific to your needs is the best action.
+Sometimes, Raynaud’s improves, or symptoms simply disappear.
 Every person with Raynaud’s is unique.

 For more updated information on Raynaud’s please visit : https://www.raynauds.org/